Cocaine Use Disorder

 There are two basic forms of cocaine: powdered and freebase.
 The powdered form is a hydrochloride salt that dissolves in water; freebase is a compound that has not been neutralized by an acid to make hydrochloride salt.
 The freebase form of cocaine can be smoked, as in "crack" cocaine, processed from cocaine hydrochloride to a freebase for smoking.

 The major routes of administration of cocaine are inhaling (or snorting), injecting, and smoking.
 There is great risk regardless of the method of use, and it is possible to overdose fatally.
 Compulsive cocaine use may develop even more rapidly if the substance is smoked rather than snorted.
 Smoking allows extremely high doses of cocaine to reach the brain very quickly and brings an intense and immediate high.
-The injecting drug user is at risk for acquiring or transmitting HIV infection/AIDS as well as hepatitis C if needles or other injection equipment are shared.
+The injecting drug user is at risk for acquiring or transmitting HIV/AIDS as well as hepatitis C if needles or other injection equipment are shared.

 Cocaine is a strong central nervous system stimulant that interferes with the reabsorption of dopamine, a chemical messenger associated with pleasure and movement.
-This resulting buildup of dopamine contributes to the high that characterizes cocaine consumption.
+This resulting buildup of dopamine contributes to the high that characterizes cocaine use.

 Cocaine's effects appear almost immediately after a single dose and disappear within a few minutes or hours.
 Taken in small amounts (up to 100 milligrams), cocaine usually makes the user feel euphoric, energetic, talkative, and mentally alert, especially to the sensations of sight, sound, and touch.
 It can also temporarily decrease the need for food and sleep.
 Some users find that the drug helps them to perform simple physical and intellectual tasks more quickly, while others experience the opposite effect.